YvesCoding/vuescrolljs/docs/demo/README.md

 [source code](https://github.com/YvesCoding/vuescrolljs/blob/master/docs/.vuepress/components/Demo/Basic/SetPositionAndKeepShow.vue)

-### 3.Detect size changes
+## Detect size changes

-#### Vuescroll supports detecting the size changes of content and native doesn't.
+### Vuescroll supports detecting the size changes of content and native doesn't.
 It is inpired by [element-resize-detector](https://github.com/wnr/element-resize-detector).

 ::: tip
 You can open browser's dev-tool to adjust content's size and see the effect.